-For the three months ended June 30, 2016 and 2015, diluted earnings from the electric segment were \$0.01 per share.
-The electric gross margin was slightly higher this year due to CPUC-approved fourth-year rate increases effective January 1, 2016, and rate increases generated from advice letter filings approved by the CPUC during 2016 and 2015.
-Overall operating expenses remained relatively unchanged.
+For the three months ended September 30, 2016, diluted earnings from the electric segment increased by \$0.01 per share as compared to the same period in 2015.
+The electric gross margin was slightly higher for the quarter due to CPUC-approved fourth-year rate increases effective January 1, 2016, and rate increases generated from advice letter filings approved by the CPUC during 2016 and 2015.
+There was also an overall decrease in operating expenses due to lower spending associated with a solar-initiative program approved by the CPUC as compared to the third quarter of 2015.